rahulrai-in/fast-track-istio/fast-track-istio/traffic-management-patterns-1/step1.md

 `. my-workshop/prepare-cluster.sh`{{execute}}

+Let's check the health of Istio control plane resources (pods, deployment, services) deployed on our cluster.

+`watch -n .5 kubectl get pods,deploy,svc -o wide -n istio-system`{{execute}}

+Once all the resources are running, press "CTRL+C" to exit the watch.
 Let's move on to the next step while the script executes.